xapian/xapian/xapian-applications/omega/docs/omegascript.rst

         corrections, it will return an empty string.

 $termprefix{TERM}
         return the prefix (if any) from a term.
+Added in Omega 1.4.6.

 $terms[{PREFIX}]
         list of query terms matching the current hit.
 The ability to specify a